Phase-space microscopes for quantum gases: Imaging conjugate variables and momentum-weighted densities: Abstract

 \section{Abstract}

 {Quantum gas microscopes offer unprecedented insights into quantum many-body states of cold atomic gases.
 Here we introduce concrete protocols for extending quantum gas microscopes to measure in phase space, by mapping momentum onto auxiliary degrees of freedom and using positive operator-valued measures.
 We distinguish between two distinct operational modes.
-In the Husimi-Q phase space microscope, position and momentum are jointly measured; in this mode the fundamental quantum noise appears in the position measurement.
+In the Husimi-Q phase space microscope, position and momentum are jointly measured; in this mode the fundamental quantum noise is distributed between position and momentum.
 Conversely, the averaged-mode phase space microscope extracts the spatial dependence of averages of the momentum density (and its moments); these averages can be retrieved with arbitrary spatial resolution.
 We illustrate the utility of these techniques in diverse physical settings.}

 {Quantum gas microscopes (QGMs) perform the spatially resolved detection of the individual particles in a quantum many-body system of ultracold atoms and allow for microscopic insights into quantum phases~\cite{Gross2021}.
 They were first realised in lattice systems~\cite{Bakr2010,Sherson2010} and later in the continuum~\cite{Holten2021,Jongh2025,Xiang2025,Yao2025}.
 Projective measurements of atomic positions allow access not only to density-density correlators~\cite{Endres2011}, but also to various multi-point correlators including string order~\cite{Endres2011,Hilker2017,Koepsell2019}.
 Recent experiments went beyond detection in the position basis by measuring local currents and kinetic energy operators along certain bonds of an optical lattice~\cite{Impertro2024, Impertro2025} as well as local phases on the lattice sites~\cite{Bruggenjurgen2024}.
 An effective way to overcome the optical diffraction limit is the matter-wave microscope, which magnifies the density distribution prior to optical imaging using two matter-wave lenses formed by quarter-period evolutions in harmonic traps~\cite{Asteria2021,Brandstetter2025}.
 This method also gives access to a matter-wave Fourier space and allows manipulation to provide an analogue of phase-contrast imaging~\cite{Murthy2019,Bruggenjurgen2024} or access to various long-range off-diagonal correlators~\cite{Weitenberg2026}.